toohey/toohey-ATG-Endeca/README.markdown

 Add an entry to /etc/hosts file

-	192.168.70.5	atgbox.dev
+	192.168.56.5	atgbox

 The above is done automatically by vagrant if you have **vagrant-hostsupdater** plugin installed.
-If you want you can install it using (easiest if you are online) :

-	vagrant plugin install vagrant-hostsupdater

 To get a shell on the atgbox.dev vm, type